Dublin1231/PDF_MCP_Flow/README_EN.md

 **Parameters:**
 *   `directory` (Required): Absolute path of the root directory to search.
 *   `pattern` (Optional): File matching pattern, default is `"**/*.pdf"` (supports recursive search).
+*   `custom_output_dir` (Optional): Specifies the output directory for Markdown/JSON files.
+If omitted, saves in the same directory as the PDF file.
+*   `custom_image_output_dir` (Optional): Specifies the root output directory for images.
+If omitted, saves in an `extracted_images` folder within the PDF file's directory.
 *   `format` (Optional): Output format, default is `"markdown"`.
 *   `include_text` (Optional): Whether to extract text, default is `true`.
 *   `include_images` (Optional): Whether to extract images, default is `false`.